Multi-Scale Local Speculative Decoding for Image Generation: Experiments

-As a preliminary observation, we note that Tar~\cite{han2025tar} provides a strong foundation for our work, achieving state-of-the-art performance within the \emph{small-scale} regime (i.e., models with fewer than 2B parameters).
-It demonstrates the potential of fully autoregressive models, particularly in tasks involving complex prompts and semantic alignment.
-For instance, Tar is surpassed only by Janus-Pro~\cite{chen2025januspro} in GenEval score, although the latter operates at a substantially larger complexity.

 We structure our comparison across two resolutions: 512p and 1024p.
 Standard Speculative Decoding methods such as EAGLE-2 perform poorly on image data, often resulting in \emph{negative} speedups due to low acceptance rates caused by token ambiguity.
 LANTERN relaxes the acceptance criterion and achieves latency improvements, at the cost of small degradation in the metrics.
-We observe lower speedups when applying LANTERN to Tar compared to those reported with LlamaGen in the original paper, likely because Tar is a significantly stronger model (\eg, GenEval 77.7\% vs. 32\% \cite{sun2024llamagen}), making its distribution harder to approximate.
-We discuss this in more detail in the supplementary material.
+We observe lower speedups when applying LANTERN to Tar compared to those reported with LlamaGen, likely because Tar is a significantly stronger model (\eg, GenEval 77.7\% vs. 37.1\% \cite{sun2024llamagen}), making its distribution harder to approximate.
+We discuss this in more detail in the Supp.
+Mat..

 We sweep the acceptance threshold $\tau$ in \methodname{} to match the GenEval scores achieved by LANTERN.
-Under similar or better scores, \methodname{} consistently delivers greater speedups, ranking as the second-best method overall.
-At 1024p, our method incurs a slight drop in metrics but achieves nearly \textbf{70\% faster end-to-end generation} compared to standard sampling.
+Under similar or better scores, \methodname{} consistently delivers greater speedups, ranking as the best method overall.
+At 1024p, our method incurs a slight drop in metrics but achieves between \textbf{4-5\ttimes{} faster end-to-end generation} compared to standard sampling.

-Finally, while ZipAR \cite{he2025zipar} achieves the highest speedups and favorable trade-offs, it is not a speculative decoding method.
-As such, it is orthogonal to our approach, and the two techniques could potentially be combined to leverage the strengths of both.